GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/data-formatting.md

 As you can see, by changing the `timeStyle` to `.medium` the timestamp now displays the seconds.
 If you wanted to create a custom data formatting that doesn't rely on a `DateFormatter` you can provide your own implementation of the `MessageTimestampFormatter` protocol.
 In the next section we will see how can we create a custom data formatter.

-## Changing the channel name formatting
+## Changing the user last activity formatting

 As an example to showcase how to create a custom formatter let's change the formatting of how the last activity of a user is displayed.
 By default, the last activity formatting is calculated by the `DefaultUserLastActivityFormatter` which uses a custom logic to display the last activity time relative to the current day in hours, weeks, months or years.
 For this example, we are going to create a custom formatter by conforming to the `UserLastActivityFormatter` protocol where we will make use of a `DateFormatter` to display the last activitiy in a different format.